janthomas89/wlanthermo-cloud/README.md

 * * * * * /usr/bin/php /var/www/sites/www.wlanthermo-cloud.de/app/console app:healthcheck
 ```

-Now you should be able to call ```http://127.0.0.1:8080/app.php``` in your local browser and see the wlanthermoCloud login screen.
+Now you should be able to call ```http://127.0.0.1:8080``` in your local browser and see the wlanthermoCloud login screen.
+After you have logged in, you are able to add your device (e.g. http://192.168.0.123/api) and start your first measurement.

 3.)
 Google Cloud Messaging Notifications (GCM)